SAP, Appeals, and FAQs

 Freeze Dates

-Dates for Using Financial Credit for Books and Parking Permits
+Financial Aid Credit for Books and Parking Permits

-Students who have been awarded financial aid may charge their books at the Barnes and Noble bookstores on the Richmond and Wharton Campuses or online.
+Students who have been offered financial aid may charge their books at the Barnes and Noble bookstores on the Richmond and Wharton Campuses or online.

 Paper sign